+WordPress is very well maintained by a huge community of developers, who keep it safe.
 If you have a content management system you will need to take responsibility for it by using strong passwords and choosing secure hosting.
 Avoiding cheap hosting and getting a reliable, trustworthy host is vital.
-A myriad of security breaches with many a CMS have subsequently proved to be down to insecure hosting.
-WordPress is very well maintained by a huge community of developers, who keep it safe.
+A myriad of security breaches with many CMS platforms have proved to be down to insecure hosting.

-- Now with automatic updates, security updates are done for you
+- Now with automatic updates, interim security updates are done for you.